How to stop business travellers breaking the rules

 – The problem is that humans are hard-wired to exploit loopholes and bend the rules.
 And some do it more than others.

-A paper by Francesca Gino and Dan Ariely of Harvard Business School called The Dark Side of Creativity: Original Thinkers Can be More Dishonest demonstrated that people who would be considered creative according to various standardised psychological tests had “an increased motivation to think outside the box and that in turn, this increased motivation promotes dishonesty.”
+A paper by Francesca Gino and Dan Ariely of Harvard Business School called The Dark Side of Creativity: Original Thinkers Can be More Dishonest demonstrated that people who would be considered creative according to various standardized psychological tests had “an increased motivation to think outside the box and that in turn, this increased motivation promotes dishonesty.”

 When you think that it is often a company’s most creative employees who are the regular business travellers, it means that these are the very people who are more likely to go maverick or to try and work out the loopholes in a travel policy.